 Cracks in operators’ solidarity appeared in other parts of the country.
 There were reports that some operators who were allowed to stay on the job were doing the work of strikers.
 In Boston and New York, some returned to work.
 Desperate acts of sabotage of telegraph lines occurred outside of New York City and there were sporadic attacks on scabs as well.
 In Hartford, signs were posted on Western Union poles offering a $500 reward for information that would lead to the conviction of anyone damaging company property.
 “It is not likely that a single reward will ever come to Hartford” a local paper wrote.

 National union leaders tried to meet with Eckert in New York on August 15th during a meeting of the Western Union executive committee, but he refused.
 The Western Union strike was called off on August 17th.
 Some Hartford strikers were rehired and forced to sign “yellow dog contracts” which bound them never to join a union.
 Others, like lineman Walter Clark and a depot office worker identified as Miss Lester were not reinstated.
 It is reasonable to presume they were blacklisted, a common tactic to thwart future union efforts.

 A local newspaper blamed the workers’ situation on the union and described it as an “organization which can get its members into trouble but cannot pull them through.”
 In a way, this conservative viewpoint was correct.
 By deciding which of the operators would strike and which would stay on the job, the union weakened its bargaining position.
 Jay Gould could be beaten in only one way: by a strong united front.

 This lesson was not lost on union organizers.
-In 1885, two years after the telegraphers’ strike, the Knights of Labor organized tens of thousands of railroad workers from a wide range of jobs, struck Jay Gould’s Southwestern rail system, and won.
+In 1884, a year after the telegraphers’ strike, the Knights of Labor organized tens of thousands of railroad workers from a wide range of jobs struck Jay Gould’s Southwestern rail system, and won.